Hồ Trung Dũng: Family

 Dũng's father-in-law was Minister of Health – Dr.Khuong Huu Long under the last monarch Bảo Đại.
 Dũng is a direct descendant of an aristocrat from city Vĩnh Long, Vietnam.
 Dũng's wife was Mrs. Khương Hữu Thị Hiệp. from a wealthy and well-established family Khương Hữu.
 He retired in the United States after the fall of Saigon in 1975 and died in 2002.

 Medical practice

-Dũng served as chief executive officer and president of Từ Dũ, an OB/GYN hospital in Saigon since the 1950s until the fall of Saigon in 1975.
-During this period he also taught medicine at Saigon Medical School and served as its vice-chancellor and dean of academy.
+Dũng was chief executive officer and president of Từ Dũ, an OB/GYN hospital in Saigon since the 1950s until the fall of Saigon in 1975.
+During this period he also taught medicine at Saigon Medical School and was its vice-chancellor and dean of academy.
 He presided, judged, graded, and appointed hundreds/thousands of newly graduated medical doctors in Vietnam.
 Many Vietnamese-refugee-medical doctors' diplomas (these doctors immigrated to Europe and the US since the fall of Saigon in 1975, have been successfully practicing medicine) have Dũng's signature as "stamp of approval".